University study: Minnesota childcare providers are fostering healthier environments

 Janelle Waldock, Vice President of Community Health and Health Equity at Blue Cross, who leads the organization’s Center for Prevention, spoke to the St. Cloud Times about the findings, saying:

-"The progress is really encouraging to us in the important period in a person's life.
+"The progress is really encouraging to us in an important period in a person's life.
 Kids are getting off to the right start."

 Waldock and the survey’s co-investigator Katie Loth, PhD, MPH, RD, an Assistant Professor in the Department of Family Medicine and Community Health at the University’s Medical School also discussed barriers and opportunities for action with the St. Cloud Times: